-(a) Accrual - Employees shall accrue 5.48 hours of sick leave biweekly.
+- (a) Accrual Employees shall accrue 5.48 hours of sick leave biweekly.
 Unused sick leave shall be accumulative to a maximum of 2850 hours for current employees as of October 1, 2008.
 When all other Township unions reduce sick leave accrual caps to an equivalent of one year of work time, all employees hired after that date shall accumulate a maximum of 2,196 hours of sick leave.
-When sick leave is used, it shall be deducted from the employee's credit on the basis of one hour for every hour of absence from previously scheduled work.

-- (b) Annual Accrual Pay-out Upon accruing half of one year of work time, currently 1,098 hours of sick leave, an employee who uses nineteen (19) hours or fewer sick leave for the calendar year shall receive the ability to receive up to one (1) year's worth of accrual pay-out at twenty-five percent (25%), maximum of 35.62 hours, at the employees then existing hourly rate to be paid at the same time as longevity pay. - (c) Retirement Accrual Pay-out Upon the retirement of an employee under the state retirement system an employee will be entitled to a pay-out of twenty percent (20%) of his or her accrued sick leave.
+When sick leave is used, it shall be deducted from the employee's credit on the basis of one hour for every hour of absence from previously scheduled work. - (b) Annual Accrual Pay-out Upon accruing half of one year of work time, currently 1,098 hours of sick leave, an employee who uses nineteen (19) hours or fewer sick leave for the calendar year shall receive the ability to receive up to one (1) year's worth of accrual pay-out at twenty-five percent (25%), maximum of 35.62 hours, at the employees then existing hourly rate to be paid at the same time as longevity pay. - (c) Retirement Accrual Pay-out Upon the retirement of an employee under the state retirement system an employee will be entitled to a pay-out of twenty percent (20%) of his or her accrued sick leave.
 The rate of pay shall be the employees then existing hourly rate.
 This pay-out shall also be paid to the employee's spouse or estate upon the employee's death while employed by Delhi Township. - (d) Earned Personal Time Bargaining unit members who have not used any sick time for thirteen (13) consecutive pay periods will earn will earn nine and a half (9.5) hours of personal time to be taken within six (6) months of the date in which it was earned.
-The personal time will be scheduled consistent to the Use of Compensatory Time as outlined in Section 14.6 provided such use of the earned personal time does not take staff levels below mandatory minimums and is approved by the Chief of Police or his designee.
+The personal time will be scheduled consistent to the Use of Compensatory Time as outlined in Section 14.6 provided such use of the earned personal time does not take staff levels below mandatory minimums and is approved by the Chief of Police or his or her designee.
+Bereavement leave shall not count towards used sick time when it comes to calculating earned personal time in this section.